mii-key/obsidian-links/docs/insider/convert-multiple-links.md

 ![Convert multiple links settings](/docs/img/convert-all-links-settings.png)

-### Convert multiple links to markdown links
+### Convert all links to markdown links
-Convert multiple links in a note or in a selection to markdown links
+Convert all supported links in a note or in a selection to markdown links

+- Command palette: **Convert all links to Markdown links**

 <details>
 <summary>Demo.
 Convert all links in a note to markdown links </summary>